dygufa/minhaprovaminhavida_api/README.md

 ## Todos (by priority)

 1. ~~Convert code to ES6 (babel + gulp);~~
-2. Implement sessions with JWT;
+2. ~~Implement sessions with JWT;~~
+3. Implement file upload;
-3. Allow administrator to review files before making it public;
+4. Allow administrator to review files before making it public;
-4. Implement virus verification on the files before making it public using [clamscan](https://www.npmjs.com/package/clamscan);
+5. Implement virus verification on the files before making it public using [clamscan](https://www.npmjs.com/package/clamscan);